 Apartment building management done well can be the difference between a profitable investment and a negative cash-flow mistake.

-The question now becomes: how do you manage an apartment complex?
+The question now becomes: how to maintain an apartment building or manage an apartment complex?

 As an investor, you must decide if you’ll hire an outside property management company or self-manage the property.

-Consider the following when evaluating your options for apartment building management:
+Consider the following when evaluating your options for how to maintain an apartment building:

 - Size and age of the property